-On Wednesday, November 20, 2019, the U.S. Army Corps of Engineers (Corps), Fort Worth District, Regulatory Division, will transition to paperless/electronic submittals as our primary means of accepting applications.
-This includes, but is not limited to: pre-application meeting requests, applications for Section 404 Clean Water Act and Section 10 Rivers and Harbors Act Individual Permits (Standard Permits and Letters of Permission), Pre-Construction Notifications for use of Nationwide or Regional General Permits, Aquatic Resource Delineation Reviews and Jurisdictional Determinations, and mitigation proposals (mitigation banks and permittee responsible mitigation plans).
+On Wednesday, November 20, 2019, the U.S. Army Corps of Engineers (Corps), Fort Worth District, Regulatory Division, transitioned to paperless/electronic submittals as our primary means of accepting applications.
+This includes, but is not limited to: pre-application meeting requests, applications for Section 404 Clean Water Act and Section 10 Rivers and Harbors Act Individual Permits (Standard Permits and Letters of Permission), Pre-Construction Notifications for use of Nationwide or Regional General Permits, Regional General Permits, Aquatic Resource Delineation Reviews and Jurisdictional Determinations, and mitigation proposals (mitigation banks and permittee responsible mitigation plans), and also includes documentation required for compliance actions for projects that have already been authorized, and information regarding unauthorized work within waters of the United States.

 - We encourage that initial project submittals include fields 1-9 of the "Preliminary Data Entry Sheet".
 If a project number is already associated with your project, this MUST be listed on the first page.

-- Include all information as email attachments, and avoid transmitting information in the body of the email.
+- Include all information as email attachments, preferably in PDF format, and avoid transmitting information in the body of the email.

 - Wetland Delineation/Jurisdictional Determination